knowriley/forces-of-attraction/README.md

 # Forces of Attraction
+## Project Structure
+Our file layout is virtually identical to the templates provided throughout the course for the assignments.
+The `js` directory contains the majority of our logic and visualization definitions, `index.html` contains the layout, and `styles/style.css` contains some additional styling directives.
+The components are organized as follows:
+- `main.js`: The entrypoint of our project.
+Includes main data processing functions.
+- `barChart.js`: Contains the Bar Chart.
+- `View.js`: A reusable superclass that abstracts away some of the common component patterns.
+Used by the force-directed graph.
+- `forceDirectedGraph.js`: Contains the Graph View.
+Extends the `View` class.
+- `Legend.js`: The group color legend.
+- `matrix.js`: The matrix.
+- `utils.js`: Random utility functions that are commonly used by all components and the data processing.

+We have also initialized our `js` directory as an NPM module, in order to use `eslint` as a code-quality checker.
+## Tasks to Complete
+Please see the [issues page](https://github.students.cs.ubc.ca/cpsc436v-2020w-t2/436v-project_l9o1b_q9l1b_r6w0b/issues) for a list of tasks that still need to be done, or visit the [project view](https://github.students.cs.ubc.ca/cpsc436v-2020w-t2/436v-project_l9o1b_q9l1b_r6w0b/projects/1) to see task status and completion.
 ## Data
 Dataset is from experimental speed dating events by Columbia Business School professors Ray Fisman and Sheena Iyengar for their paper Gender Differences in Mate Selection: Evidence From a Speed Dating Experiment (​https://www.kaggle.com/annavictoria/speed-dating-experiment​).
-## Tasks to Complete
-Please see the [issues page](https://github.students.cs.ubc.ca/cpsc436v-2020w-t2/436v-project_l9o1b_q9l1b_r6w0b/issues) for a list of tasks that still need to be done, or visit the [project view](https://github.students.cs.ubc.ca/cpsc436v-2020w-t2/436v-project_l9o1b_q9l1b_r6w0b/projects/1) to see task status and completion.
 ## References
 ### Project-Wide
 - Built skeleton structure based off of previous programming assignment boilerplate